-The big Junkfish craft tent returned with a host of Pirate-y crafts and fun, a chance for the kids to get creative with painting, sticking, costume making and junk modelling.
-Plus more family fun with dressing up, playdough cafe, chill out area and the ever popular Junk Ball Run.
+The big Junkfish craft tent returned with an intergalactic mix of space age crafts and fun, a chance for the kids to get creative with painting, sticking, costume making and junk modelling.
+Plus extra activities in our family chill out area and the ever popular Junk Ball Run.

-We were delighted to welcome Bristol based Ape Project on Friday with their range of wacky bikes, scooters and trikes in all shapes and sizes and their wonderful pedal powered bike carousel made from recycled children’s bikes and bike powered spin painting.
+Bristol based Ape Project returned with their range of wacky bikes, scooters and trikes in all shapes and sizes and their wonderful pedal powered bike carousel made from recycled children’s bikes and bike powered spin painting.

 Silly Science brought their wacky space themed show and workshop to Nibley on Saturday morning - with rockets, explosions and lots of slime!

 World Jungle set up camp in the Orchard with hammocks, slacklines, bush craft and a special space themed play area.